-Ushuaia, the city at the end of the world, is one of the main destinations if you are going to travel to Patagonia.
+Here is a complete guide to travel to Ushuaia, the city at the end of the world and one of the main destinations if you are going to travel to Patagonia.
 Surrounded by high mountains, forests and on the shores of the Beagle Channel, it has unique landscapes.
-Here is a complete guide to travel to Ushuaia.

 Ushuaia is located in the extreme southwest of the island of Tierra del Fuego, on the shores of the Beagle Channel, an important maritime communication route between the Atlantic Ocean and the Pacific Ocean.
 It is a city that has grown a lot in number of inhabitants in the last decades, playing a fundamental role in tourism within Argentina.

 Getting there and away

 – Direct Flight to Ushuaia

 If you are a foreigner arriving to the country through Buenos Aires, there are direct flights to Ushuaia from the Argentine capital all year round, with a flight duration of 3.5 hours and daily frequency.
 The airline that makes the trip (and has more frequency) is Aerolíneas Argentinas, the argentinian flag airline.
 Most flights from Buenos Aires depart from Jorge Newbery airport (also called Aeroparque), located in Buenos Aires city.
 Only one flight departs from Ezeiza International Airport.

 If you are not in Buenos Aires, you can also fly directly from Córdoba or El Calafate with Aerolíneas Argentinas.

 On the other hand, the airline Latam has flights from Buenos Aires to Ushuaia, but its frequency is reduced to two or three weekly flights.
 Likewise, LADE has flights from Comodoro Rivadavia to Ushuaia, but with very reduced frequency.

 ✈️ Check here for cheap flights to Ushuaia.